 What decisions will you face as ALS progresses?

-to choose which treatments you want for issues like breathing and eating problems.
-For example, do you want a tracheostomy if your breathing problems become severe?
-Do you want a feeding tube placed in your stomach if you lose your ability to swallow?
+As ALS symptoms get worse, you may have to choose which treatments you want for issues like breathing and eating problems.
+For example, would you consider using a machine to help you breathe if your breathing problems become severe?
+Do you want a feeding tube placed in your stomach if you are losing weight, unable to get enough calories by eating, or if you lose your ability to swallow?